JL-Dreamr017/StarLight-Saigon/README.md

 <h1>Introduction</h1>

-<p>This is my first website and I'm still currently working.
-StarLight Saigon is a fictional restaurant
+<p>StarLight Saigon is a fictional restaurant and I'm designing a website that is a simple and appealing to users.
 The navigation bar is set align on the right side.
 I included media in the CSS file when shrinking the webpage size the menu right animate to the right shows the five tabs.
+Next one layer is where three different foods display and you can hover see a text tell you and its background highlight light orange.
 </p>

 <br>